department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/predischarge-claim/quick-start.md

 ### Can I get disability benefits from VA?
 Yes, if:
 -	You're a Servicemember on full-time active duty (including a member of the National Guard, Reserve, or Coast Guard), **and**
 -	You have a known separation date (the date you'll be ending your active military service), **and**
 -	Your separation date is within the next 1 to 59 days

 </div>

-### What kinds of disability benefits can I get?
+### What kind of disability benefits can I get?

 Expedited status decision on your disability claim (meaning you'll get your decision as soon as possible)